TimeToogo/Pinq/README.md

 Installation
 ============
-Add package to you composer.json
+Add package to your composer.json:
 ```json
 {
     "require": {